1) use a good skillet with a glassy-smooth cooking surface. The new stuff with the rough cooking surface is gonna be frustrating.

 I was thinking of other items that could be used to set the cast iron cookware on while going through the self cleaning cycle and ceramic coffee cups came to mind.
 As a potter, I do know that the temps reached in the cleaning cycle can not harm a ceramic item in any way and would be something almost everyone would have available to them already.
 Using a coffee cup would also help avoid the dangers of trapped moisture.

-Which oil or grease to use?
+which oil or grease to use on cast iron cookware?

 I think that any edible fat will probably work fine.
 Oil, lard, shortening, animal fat, butter, etc. I'm still doing a lot of experimenting and asking around.
 Lately, I've been favoring the use of bacon grease - the kind that is saved after frying bacon.
 I think a big part of this is that it is solid at room temp.
 Somehow, I think that that makes it harder and slicker as a seasoning.

 I tried olive oil exclusively for a few months.
-If the skillet needed scrubbing, it seems that the scrubbing would take off some seasoning!
+If the cast iron skillet needed scrubbing, it seems that the scrubbing would take off some seasoning!
 I could see fresh cast iron (silver color - not black!).

 Some people swear by shortening (Crisco).
 But I've heard some scary things about shortening, so I avoid it myself.
 I have used "organic shortening" which is actually palm oil.
 I've researched it pretty thoroughly and I like it!